 "Multiple-server installation where IBM Spectrum Control reports are remote" You can change the passwords for DB2, IBM Spectrum Control, and IBM Spectrum Control reports when these components are installed on two servers.
-In this scenario, IBM Spectrum Control reports are installed on Server A, and DB2 and the IBM Spectrum Control server are installed on Server B.

-"Multiple-server installation where DB2 is remote" on page 168 Change the passwords for DB2, IBM Spectrum Control, and Jazz for Service Management when these components are installed on servers.
-In the following scenario, Jazz for Service Management and IBM Spectrum Control are on Server A and DB2 is on Server B.
+"Multiple-server installation where DB2 is remote" on page 168 You can change the passwords for DB2, IBM Spectrum Control, and Jazz for Service Management when these components are installed on servers.